ngynzyy/coffee_store_analyst/README.md

-# Power BI: Coffee Store
+# Coffee Store Project

 Description: Data analysis for Meki Group - a coffee business chain headquartered in the US and many branches around the world.
 You will be provided by the company with raw data sets in .csv format about sales history and other information such as stores, customer information, employees and products the company is selling.
 Your mission is to use analytical skills and thinking to help Meki Group answer questions surrounding the company's business activities as well as make reasonable suggestions for Meki Group to have the best results. timely and accurate decisions.

+# A. PowerBI - Dashboard:
 ## 1. Data Modeling:

 - From 3 sales revenue data tables from 2020-2022, I have combined them into one large table to perform data modeling in Power BI as follows: